House panel OKs plan to grow VA private care, a Trump pledge

 Trump has said he would sign Choice legislation if Congress acts by month's end.

-Rep. Phil Roe, R-Tenn., the committee's chairman and bill sponsor, praised the measure as a "doubling down" on lawmakers' commitment "to build a stronger VA for our nation's heroes and ensure veterans are receiving the care and benefits they deserve."
+Rep. Phil Roe, R-Tenn., the bill's sponsor, praised the measure as a "doubling down" on lawmakers' commitment "to build a stronger VA for our nation's heroes and ensure veterans are receiving the care and benefits they deserve."

 The bill mirrors an agreement that key Republicans and Democrats had sought to include in a spending measure in March but failed after House Democrats expressed concerns about a presidentially appointed commission to review the closure of underperforming VA facilities.
-On Tuesday, Democrats led by Rep. Tim Walz also raised questions about the VA's ability to address rising costs of the newly combined "community care" program that includes Choice and other VA programs of outside care, leading to unexpected budget shortfalls next year.
+On Tuesday, Democrats led by Rep. Tim Walz also raised questions about the VA's ability to address rising costs of the newly combined "community care" program that includes Choice and other VA programs of outside care, putting the VA at risk of unexpected budget shortfalls next year.

-The legislation would also expand a VA caregivers program beyond just the families of veterans were seriously injured in the line of duty since Sept.
+The legislation would also expand a VA caregivers program to cover families of veterans of all eras, not just the families of veterans who were seriously injured in the line of duty since Sept.
 11, 2001.

 Several major veterans groups, who strongly back the caregiver provisions, described the bill as a reasonable compromise.